What is screen mirroring?

 Steps for screen streaming

-Please follow the steps below on your broadcast devices:
+Please follow the steps below on your streaming device:

 • Download alfacast application on your devices